dotasek/cy-end-to-end-tests-python/README.md

 ## Setup

+These tests are designed to be run on a clean system, with no pre-existing Cytoscape.
+Should a CytoscapeConfiguration directory exist, rename or move it to run cleanly.

 These tests are designed to be compatible with Python 2.7 and 3.0+.
 Python may already be installed on your system; if not, download and install Python from https://www.python.org/

 Once Python has been installed, the following has to be run to install the necessary Python packages: